g-plane/wasm-language-tools/docs/config/format/wrap-before-locals.md

 ## `"overflow"`

-Line will be wrapped before locals only when it exceeds the print width.
+Line wrap will be happened before locals only when previous code exceeds the print width.

 ```wasm
 (module